jdx/npm-register/README.md

 Local Filesystem Storage
 ------------------------

 Using the local filesystem is the default.
 You can explicitly set the storage with `NPM_REGISTER_STORAGE=fs`.
 Select the location for the files to be stored with `NPM_REGISTER_FS_DIRECTORY=/var/npm-register`.
+Defaults to `./tmp`.

 Redis
 -----